gururajshetve001/PowerBI-Project-HR-Analytics/README.md

-The Excel Project - Vrinda Store Data Analysis involves leveraging Microsoft Excel to analyze and interpret data from Vrinda Store.
+## Overview
-This project aims to extract valuable insights, trends, and patterns, providing a comprehensive view of the store's performance through datadriven decision-making.
+This Power BI project focuses on HR analytics, leveraging data visualization to analyze workforce trends, employee performance, and recruitment metrics.
+Through dynamic dashboards and insightful reports, it aims to provide actionable insights for strategic HR decision-making, ultimately enhancing organizational efficiency and employee satisfaction.